Comedy can be very diverse. It can be slapstick, romantic, crude, charming, or in a league of its own. Comedic Webtoons are no exception!

 I feel as though Shen has watched too much Doctor Who…Live With Yourself is that level of confusing.
 Anyway, it tells the story of Todd, who survives an accident that leads him to have to live with…himself.
-There’s Tomo, close fture version of him, Babs, the baby, and Oldie, the elderly him.
-This story is crazy and unpredictable, and rather confusing with all the paradoxes…but that’s what makes it so fun.
+Literally.
+There's Tomo, the close future version of him, Babs, the baby, and Oldie, the elderly him.
+This story is crazy and unpredictable, and rather confusing with all the paradoxes…but that's what makes it so fun.

 8. Boyfriend of the Dead, Ushio, ongoing:

 A newly featured Webtoon, Boyfriend of the Dead could be considered a deconstruction of the zombie genre.
 It follows a zombie guy who is very picky about the kind of humans he eats (he doesn't care for enhancements of any kind, whether it be plastic surgery or makeup) and the girly-girl whom all the zombies are afraid of, as she's basically the ultimate zombie killer.
 This Webtoon doesn't have many chapters yet, but is surprisingly funny and unpredictable.